 on children diagnosed with ADHD.
 Relapse of symptoms were noted following one month of terminating Pycnogenol supplementation.

 While Semax is commonly prescribed in Russia for a range of cognitive conditions, the rest of the world has yet to fully latch onto this neuroprotective nootropic drug.
-Likewise, the drug has undergone extensive research in Russia, demonstrating significant benefits on depression, anxiety, & ADHD with low-to-no risk of side effect (indicated by a lack of hormonal activity).
+Likewise, the drug has undergone extensive research in Russia, demonstrating significant benefits on depression, anxiety, and ADHD with low-to-no risk of side effect (indicated by a lack of hormonal activity).

 So what’s the catch??

-The research is strong in suggesting there is no catch: Semax seems to reliably alleviate ADHD & neurodevelopmental issues, giving it immense therapeutic potential.
+The research is strong in suggesting there is no catch: Semax seems to reliably alleviate ADHD and neurodevelopmental issues, giving it immense therapeutic potential.
 Yet, anecdotally, the cognitive effects seem to be short-lived, at least when taken alone.
-As such, Semax may operate as an as-needed nootropic for quick boosts on mood, focus, & concentration.
+As such, Semax may operate as an as-needed nootropic for quick boosts on mood, focus, and concentration.
 Conversely, there doesn’t seem to be much of a tolerance build up, so no need to worry about having to suck up a serving of Semax every 3 minutes further down the road.

 Racetams + Choline